 What qualifications do I need to meet to be an officer?

 To qualify for a position as a BRPD officer, applicants must be at least 21 years old; must be a citizen of the United States; must be able to read, write, and speak English; must be registered with the Selective Service (males only); must have a(n) high school diploma, high school transcript, high school equivalency credential, or affidavit from an issuing high school to indicate high school completion; must have a degree or college transcript to indicate college graduation, if applicable; must have a valid Louisiana driver’s license or be able to obtain one if the applicant possesses a license in another state; must have a valid and passing Civil Service Entrance Exam score; and must be willing to submit to a physical assessment, polygraph, extensive background investigation, criminal and credit check, oral interview, medical exam, drug screen, and liability risk assessment.
-Click to download a list of all qualifiers and disqualifiers
+Click to download a list of employment requirements

 How can I learn more about the hiring process?

 If you’ve already reviewed the information on our “Apply

 ” page for information about upcoming prep classes, which are designed to help applicants feel more prepared for the most challenging parts of the hiring process, including the physical assessment and board interview.
 If you are applying to be an officer, we strongly encourage you to take advantage of this valuable resource.